Performance comparison of optimization methods on variational quantum algorithms: Background

-To optimize within a VQA, an access to \(\CC(\vec{\theta})\) is provided to a classical optimizer, which then minimizes the sampled cost function \(\obj(\vec{\theta},M)\) as a function of the classical parameters \(\vec{\theta}\).
+To optimize within a VQA, access to \(\CC(\vec{\theta})\) is provided to a classical optimizer, which then minimizes the sampled cost function \(\obj(\vec{\theta},M)\) as a function of the classical parameters \(\vec{\theta}\).
 One can additionally provide estimates of gradients \(\grad_\theta \CC\) (or higher order derivatives) in order to perform gradient-based (or Newton-like) optimization.
 To avoid a comparison of the runtime of gradient estimation to that of estimating the raw cost function \(\obj(\vec{\theta},M)\), we only compare four gradient-free optimization algorithms.
 Moreover, it has been shown that gradient-based optimization strategies suffer given noisy function evaluations with simple noise structures~\cite{DBLP:conf/icml/WuHXHBZ20} (e.g., stationary and isotropic noisy covariance) in the sense that 1) the convergence rate to local optima is hampered~\cite{DBLP:journals/corr/abs-2006-07904} and 2) such simple noise does not help in escaping from local optima~\cite{DBLP:conf/icml/ZhuWYWM19}.
-We select the following optimizers (see supplemental material~\cite{bonetperformance2021sup} for further details): \begin{enumerate} \item SLSQP determines a local search direction by solving the second-order local approximation of the cost function that satisfies the constrains, \item COBYLA uses linear approximations of the target and constrains function to optimize a simplex within a trust region of the parameter space, \item CMA-ES is a population-based optimization algorithm where the points are drawn from a multivariate Gaussian distribution, whose parameters (covariance matrix and location) are adapted online, \item SPSA employs a stochastic perturbation vector to compute simultaneously an approximate gradient of the objective. \end{enumerate} We compare these algorithms across multiple systems of different sizes and number of parameters considered.
+We select the following optimizers (see Appendix~\ref{app:optimizers} for further details): \begin{enumerate} \item SLSQP determines a local search direction by solving the second-order local approximation of the cost function that satisfies the constraints, \item COBYLA uses linear approximations of the target and constraint function to optimize a simplex within a trust region of the parameter space, \item CMA-ES is a population-based optimization algorithm where the points are drawn from a multivariate Gaussian distribution, whose parameters (covariance matrix and location) are adapted online, \item SPSA employs a stochastic perturbation vector to compute an approximate gradient of the cost function simultaneously. \end{enumerate} We compare these algorithms across multiple systems of different sizes and the number of parameters considered.